PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 lines and the exporter by net 68 lines.
 No model conversion or inference was run.

+The generic `torch.cat(dim=3)` rewrite that followed the shared concat-axis helper has been removed.
+Its direct-set/suffix guard was a strict subset of the helper's alias/context-aware CF guard, so every eligible line had already been rewritten to `dim=1`; the later block and its assignment regex were unreachable.
+The existing concat fixture remains in the 15 passing focused policy/ownership tests (95 unrelated architecture tests deselected), syntax validation and `git diff --check` pass, and the orchestrator shrank from 1,088 to 1,065 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-